 UK private pensions and providers

-Private pensions are designed to be additional subsidies for retirement income, and can be used to supply a guaranteed or regular income throughout retirement or taken as a lump sum withdrawal, which is 25 percent tax free in the UK.
+Private pensions are designed to be additional sources for retirement income, and can be used to supply a guaranteed or regular income throughout retirement, or taken as a lump sum withdrawal, which is 25% tax-free in the UK.

-UK private pensions require individuals to make contributions, whether monthly or via a lump sum, and can offer various tax benefits and sometimes incorporate employer’s contributions too.
+UK private pensions require individuals to make contributions, whether monthly or via a lump sum, and can offer various tax benefits, and sometimes incorporate employer’s contributions, too.

 The former has a limited number of UK pension fund options, although most modern schemes still offer a great deal of choice; whereas the latter gives more freedom to choose what investments are made and when they are sold, which can give better returns from your UK pension fund.

 It is always advisable to seek advice from a financial advisor or your local pensions office.
-As an expat it is prudent to seek advice in all countries where you have participated in pension schemes or consult an international advisor, to ensure you maximise the amount of pension income and avoid unnecessary tax penalties.
+As an expat, it is prudent to seek advice in all countries where you have participated in pension schemes, or consult an international advisor, to ensure you maximise the amount of pension income and avoid unnecessary tax penalties.

 Three to four months before you reach the UK pension age, you should receive a letter from the UK pension authority.
-If you’re living outside the UK, this means you will need to keep them up-to-date with your personal details or contact them directly when you’re nearing the UK pension age.
-You can also make a claim online within four months of reaching the UK pension age.
+If you’re living outside the UK, this means you will need to keep them up-to-date with your personal details, or contact them directly when you’re nearing the UK state pension age.

-- Claim a UK pension online
+- Claim a UK state pension online

 - Plan your UK retirement income: a guide to calculating your income requirements and pension amount.

-- Government pension website for Living Abroad.
+- Government pension website for Living Abroad

 - The Money Advice Service: UK pension calculator, plus government-supported financial and pension advice.